M66B/FairEmail/docs/FAQ-pl-rPL.md

 The errors *...
 Couldn't connect to host ...*, *...
 Connection refused ...* or *...
 Network unreachable ...* mean that FairEmail was not able to connect to the email server.

-Błąd *...
+The error *...
 Host is unresolved ...* or "*...
 Unable to resolve host ...* means that the address of the email server could not be resolved.
 This might be caused by ad blocking or an unreachable or not properly working [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

-Błąd *...
+The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The errors *...
 BYE Logging out ...*, *...
 Connection reset by peer ...* mean that the email server actively terminated an existing connection.